 Jigsaw puzzles are great for entertainment and promoting focus, but they take up a lot of space, and they’re not very portable.
 Real Jigsaw Puzzles is a great free app, available on Apple and Android, for seniors who enjoy jigsaw puzzles and could use some brain stimulation.
 There is a wide variety of puzzles available, and you can adjust the number of pieces per puzzle from 9 to 1000.

 Isolation can be a problem for those living with dementia, and it can be difficult for those who care for them to know how to engage.
 AmuseIT is an app designed to promote conversation.
 It contains over 1000 simple quiz questions with a strong visual component.
-In addition to facilitating connection between dementia patients and caregivers who use the app, AmuseIT stimulates memory and reasoning and is easy to use, even for those intimidated by technology.
+In addition to facilitating a connection between dementia patients and caregivers who use the app, AmuseIT stimulates memory and reasoning and is easy to use, even for those intimidated by technology.
 It is available on Apple and Android devices for less than five dollars.

 Word Search Colorful